Rish1941/Formula-One-Prediction/README.md

 Predicted race results using machine learning models, simulated the championship and assessed model accuracy

 Files:
-Final Presentation- The project presentation with data description, analysis and results Rishabh_v2- The jupyter notebook containing the code for data analysis and modelling
+Final Presentation- The project presentation with data description, analysis and results \n Rishabh_v2- The jupyter notebook containing the code for data analysis and modelling